Food power: United States

 Barley is a major animal feed crop.

 During the time the United States was the most dominant in all areas like military, energy, exports, etc. Food Power was not really thought about.
 However, since some of those powers have since diminished, the power of food has come to the surface.
 In the realm of food, The United States remains at the top, unchallenged.
 The United States has the position of being the largest producer and exporter of food.
 While other nations, predominantly developing nations but even some of the richest oil-exporting nations, are beginning to have food shortages and becoming more and more dependent on imported food from the United States, giving it more and more power.
 This allows the United States to expect friendly behavior from the countries that import American food.
 It is also likely that the United States would have some form of influence over these countries.
 Even some of the poorest OPEC countries have become dependent on U.S. wheat.
 Therefore, there is a possibility that the United States could restrict its food exports for political purposes.
 The United States could use this Food power as a means of exerting pressure on OPEC countries.
 Food power will be most effective in times of food shortage or famine because this is when those countries that have some dependence on the United States are most desperate.

-The U.S. frequently uses its economic power in order to punish other countries.
+The U.S. has imposed restrictions on certain food items imported to the country from other countries.
 One of the ways the U.S. does this is by holding back on exporting food.
 Reasons for the punishment of another country vary; however, they can be broken down into two main groups: Foreign containment objective and market development/humanitarian objectives.
 The foreign containment objective tends to punish those countries who are threatening to the U.S. An example of such a threat would be countries under other forms of government.
 More examples related to the containment objective would be no aid to communist countries, socialist governments, countries who support radical regimes, regimes with an inadequate democracy who are too weak to be anti-communist (effectively), and countries who will not accept U.S. agreements.
 An example of market development and humanitarian objectives would fall under a category of countries that are trying to compete with the U.S. economically.
 The U.S. will execute foreign aid punishments to countries trying to nationalize property of U.S. companies, countries who want to take over functions by U.S. companies, and countries trying to initiate nationalistic economic policies.

 The U.S. has modified its stance since the 1970s, when the State Department and the CIA issued reports exploring the potential of food embargoes.
 Congressional Bill H.R.
 5426, the Trade Sanctions Reform and Export Enhancement Act of 2000, removed agricultural export sanctions applied to Libya, Sudan, and North Korea (agricultural trade with Cuba remained under some restrictions) and gave Congress veto power over unilateral presidential actions in this regard.